NikolaTotev/CineBot-Alpha_Robotics-Course-Project/README.md

 * ___Base Adapter iterations___
    This will just quickly cover the different adapters I made.
 	* __Iteraton 1__
-		INSERT IMAGE
 		Uses hexagonal friction fit on one side and screws for mounting the arm section.
 		Cons -
 		*	No cable management
 		*	Tolerance issues